ChenPaulYu/DJtransGAN/README.md

 ## Overview

-The reop is nearly complete; we have already open source all the code you need for not only use (provide a pre-trained model) but also to train the DJtransGAN.
+The reop is nearly complete; we have already open source all the code you need for not only use (provide a pre-trained model) but also train the DJtransGAN.
 We will keep improving the document and add more visualization soon.
 Currently, the repo contains 3/4 of the DJtransGAN code include

 1. Differentiable DJ mixer includes differentiable fader and differentiable equalizer in the time-frequency domain
 2. DJtransGAN architecture and its training code
 3. DJtransGAN pre-trained model and its inference code

-The remaining 1/4 of DJtransGANs' is implemented in another repo [DJtransGAN-dg-pipeline](https://github.com/ChenPaulYu/DJtransGAN-dg-pipeline) because of the envs conflicts.
-Moreover, these two repos can be totally executed independently, and we will detail how to use them individually below.
+The remaining 1/4 of DJtransGANs' is implemented in another repo [DJtransGAN-dg-pipeline](https://github.com/ChenPaulYu/DJtransGAN-dg-pipeline) to make the codebase clean.
+Moreover, These two repos are totally independent and can be executed individually, and we will detail the process below.

 Furthermore, if you want to hear more audio example, please check our demo page [here](https://paulyuchen.com/djtransgan-icassp2022/).